kevin29a/angular-janus/projects/janus/README.md

 This is an angular library with features to make it easy to embed a videoroom into any angular app.
-Once you have a properly configured, public instance of a janus server with the videoroom plugin enabled, this library includes an easy to use directive that will connect clients in a videoroom.
+Once you have a properly configured, public instance of a janus server with the videoroom plugin enabled, this library includes a directive that will connect clients in a videoroom.

 ## Why build this?